Surely a smartwatch that costs just $36 will be terrible, right?

 The competency of the Willful’s software and app is a surprise, and the main reason why I haven’t given it an absolute drubbing.
 However, even though it does the job, it’s still inside the unremarkable, very plastic, Apple Watch-like case.
 I question why the people who wear the Willful every day didn’t get a cheap fitness band like the Xiaomi Mi Band 5 instead?
 It costs about the same, is considerably higher quality, unobtrusive on the wrist, boasts a beautiful AMOLED screen, good software, and plenty of functionality from workout tracking to notifications.

 It doesn’t raise expectations by trying to look like a much more expensive product, yet is far better in real life than one may first expect.
 The Willful and its many alternatives are the opposite.
-They look much worse than the.
+They look much worse than the glossy rendered images on Amazon’s pages.
 The attraction of smartwatches like this, outside of the price, remains a mystery.
 I can see the Willful being fun for a tech-mad kid, though.
 It’s quite small, will be hard-wearing with its IP68 rating, and although it’s cheap, it’s also functional, so you’re not giving them a lemon.

 When I was plotting my evisceration of the Willful Smart Watch early on, I expected to close the story by advising you to never, ever purchase such an abomination.
 Having now used it, I can’t do that.
 However, although I will put the Willful aside without any ill-feeling toward it at all, I never, ever want to put it on again.